-1 Arguably, the provision of the TCI law requiring that "[t]emporary caregiver benefits shall be in accordance with the [FMLA] and the [RIPFMLA]" provides employers with this right, but the law could be clearer on this point.
+&lt;sup>2 Arguably, the provision of the TCI law requiring that "[t]emporary caregiver benefits shall be in accordance with the [FMLA] and the [RIPFMLA]" provides employers with this right, but the law could be clearer on this point.
 See R.I.
 Gen. Laws § 28-41-35(i).

-2 Even if H 7171 does not become law, stacking an employee's current TCI allotment on top of 24 weeks of RIPFMLA leave for a total of 30 weeks-or approximately 58% of the year-would significantly exacerbate the problems employers face when employees are out of work for extended periods of time.
+&lt;sup>3 Even if H 7171 does not become law, stacking an employee's current TCI allotment on top of 26 weeks of RIPFMLA leave for a total of 32 weeks-or almost two-thirds of a year-would significantly exacerbate the problems employers face when employees are out of work for extended periods of time.